myelintek/documentation/user/dataset.rst

 .. image:: /_static/imgs/user/dataset/view_project_datasets.png
     :width: 600

-A dataset could have multiple versions by creating *snapshots*.
+A dataset could have multiple versions by creating :ref:`snapshots <snapshot-dataset>` and could also revert to a previous saved version.
-TODO: restoration

 .. _create-and-manage-project-scoped-dataset: